Eddie Money Net Worth at Death: Albums, Tours & Full Biography

 Eddie Money was above all else a live performer.
 He toured relentlessly for over four decades, headlining venues and playing summer festivals.
 Concert revenue for a mid-tier rock act of his era could range from $50,000 to $250,000 per show.
 Over hundreds of shows across four decades, touring was likely his single largest income source.

-He was still touring in 2019, the year he died — a testament to both his financial need and his love for the stage.
+Industry estimates suggest Eddie was earning between $3 to $5 million annually during his peak years in the mid-to-late 1980s.
+He was still touring in 2019, the year he died – a testament to both his financial drive and his love for the stage.

-Television income — including his appearances in The Kominsky Method and guest spots on The King of Queens and The Drew Carey Show — added meaningful earnings to his portfolio over the years.
+The show re-engaged Eddie’s fanbase in 2018 and played a meaningful role in promoting his final studio album, Wanna Go Back.
+Television income – including appearances in The Kominsky Method, The King of Queens, and The Drew Carey Show – added meaningful earnings to his portfolio over the years.

 Radio Hosting, GEICO Commercial, Music Licensing and Royalties